sodacan-net/sodacan-core/README.md

 ## Load Balancing
 While Kafka provides partitioning which can provide distribution of processing across many nodes, scalability (tens-of-thousands of nodes) is not a goal of this project.
 In Kafka terms, each SodaCan "topic" has only one partition.
 A typical system might have hundreds of devices.
 For a system with tens of tousands of devices, it is likely that rules would not be able to reason over all facts and that a tiered system would be needed.
 Such could be done with SodaCan as the intermediate tier, but that's not something I'm working on at this point.

+## Authentication
+Determining the identity of a user is required for most functions in SodaCan.
+### Persistence
+As with other aspects of SodaCan, user account information is store in Kafka.
+### Realm and Username
+Username is qualified by realm.
+Therefore, a username in one realm does not conflict with the same username in another domain.
+In many cases, only a single Realm is sufficient.
+A separate realm is used for testing in any case.
+### Password
+The hashed password, password salt, the hash algorithm, and when the password was last changed are stored with user information.
+A password history is also stored.
+## Authorization
+A user must be authorized to access various aspects on the SodaCan application.
+For example, one user might be able to only view various parameters while another may be able to change certain parameters.
+Therefore, each user must have a specified list of "permissions" which correspond to the permissions associated with various functions.
+### User Role
+As a convenience, a user may be given a "role" which is a name for a group of one or more permissions.
+The actual permissions granted to a user in a certain role is determined at login.
+This allows the definition of a role to change over time without having to modify all user's permissions.
+### Permission Check
+A user can also be granted specific permissions though this is less frequent.

+When a user logs in, some information about the user is copied into the session object for that user.
+This includes all of the permissions for that user, both explicit and implied (via role).